 - 1. The Quality Control Manual states the IEC's quality policy and describes its laboratory quality control system.
-Latest Revision: 12, Issued on October 31st, 2017. - 2.
+Latest Revision: 16, Issued on August 24th, 2022. - 2.
 The Commission's Standard Operating Procedures for chemical and microbial testing are presented separately in IEC's Standard Operating Procedure (SOP) manual.
-Latest Revision: 8, Issued on April 15, 2017.
+Latest Comprehensive Revision: 12, Issued on February 4th, 2022.
+(Individual SOPs reviewed at least annually, and updated as needed, with IDs identifying the revision number and effective date).

-- 3. The procedures for staff training, the requirements and records of demonstration of capabilities of laboratory and field staff and all certification statements are compiled separately in the Commission's staff Training Manual.
+- The procedures for staff training, the requirements and records of demonstration of capabilities of laboratory and field staff and all certification statements are compiled separately in the Commission's staff Training Manual.
 Latest Revision: 4, Issued on May 5th 2017. - 4.
 The Commission's health and safety program is outlined in IEC's Health and Safety manual.
 The Health and Safety Manual has been developed to prevent and minimize risks to the health, safety, and well being of Commission staff and visitors while at the Commission's laboratory and while performing environmental data collection activities in the field and to ensure that the Commission meets the requirements of health, safety and environmental regulations issued by Federal, State and local agencies.
 Latest Revision: 3 Issued on 5/23/2014.